jackmorrison12/personal-site/content/blog/2020-05-06-blog-portfolio-starting-out.md

 ## Styling

-I then wanted to get some basic styling out of the way, so I added some Sass files which I’d found online (the links to which can be found at the tops of the files, and on the credits page I'll mention in a moment).
+I then wanted to get some basic styling out of the way, so I added some Sass files which I’d found online (the links to which can be found at the top of the files, and on the credits page of my site).
 I then tried using them to create a hero banner on my homepage, just to get used to how they worked.
 I also used [this article](https://sld.codes/articles/How-I-Added-Dark-Mode-In-20-Lines) to help me implement dark mode, so I didn’t have to stare at a light screen whilst developing!

 ## Adding Content